-Kangaroo Island has 316mi (509km) of coastline and is 96mi (155km) and is the country's third largest island.
-Despite the name, there is more to the island that kangaroos (although you will see them hopping about in the bush) and more than a third of the island is a nature reserve, home to native wildlife including sea lions, koalas and diverse bird species.
+Kangaroo Island has 316mi (509km) of coastline and, at 96mi (155km) in length, is the country's third largest island.
+Despite the name, there is more to the island than kangaroos (although you will see them hopping about in the bush) and more than a third of the island is a nature reserve, home to native wildlife including sea lions, koalas and diverse bird species.
 There are 15 bird species and 52 plant species which can only be found on the island.
 You can get incredibly close to wild sea lions as they bask on the beach at Seal Bay, and spot koala bears munching on eucalyptus trees in Hanson Bay.

 Kangaroo Island has miles of beautiful beaches, and perhaps the most stunning is Vivonne Bay, once voted Australia’s Best Beach.
 Thrill-seeking backpackers can spend a day sandboarding down the sand dunes at Little Sahara and race around on quad bikes at sunset for a unique chance to spot kangaroos and other wildlife.
 Don't miss Remarkable Rocks, aptly named granite boulders made over 500 million years by the rain, wind, and pounding waves and which are now part of the Flinders Chase National Park.
 Hike the five-day Kangaroo Island Wilderness Trail, or spend a night or two with Wallaby Bob will welcome you into his home and take you on a night fishing experience at Baudin Beach.

 The island is also home to a thriving food and wine scene, and produces wines, beers, spirits, plus cheese, ice-cream, honey and much more.